 Some residents may quality for tax relief through an elderly exemption.
-For more information on this exemption and how to qualify, click here.
+More information on the Elderly Exemption and how to qualify.

 North Carolina allows eligible producers to apply for value deferment on the basis of present use rather than full market value, but must meet statutory requirements.